Finding a Better Sweetener

 Unrefined cane sugars from India (left) and Paraguay (right).

 In addition to its nutritional benefits, whole cane sugar opens up new flavor possibilities.
-Unlike refined sugar, which is merely sweet, unrefined sugar has both sweetness and complex flavor.
-And like cacao, whole cane sugars from different regions and producers taste different, allowing me to pair specific sugars with specific cacao beans for enhanced flavors in the finished chocolate.
+Unlike refined sugar, which is merely sweet, unrefined sugar has both sweetness and complex flavor that varies across producers.

 Remember, a 70% dark chocolate bar is 30% sugar.
 Even a super-dark 85% bar is still 15% sugar.
 That means sugar is a huge part of the chocolate you eat.
 Ask yourself: do you want the sugar in your chocolate to be flavorless and devoid of nutritional value beyond calories, or to be a rich, flavorful, whole food?
 I know my answer.